Willa Ford: Music career

+After a 22-year hiatus from the music business, Ford returned on October 17, 2025, to release a new single, "Burn Burn."

 Television, film, and magazine appearances

 In 2002, Ford appeared in an episode of the short-lived television sitcom Raising Dad, playing a bully named Edie.
 In 2005, Ford hosted the first season of the reality show The Ultimate Fighter on Spike TV.
 After the show's finale, Ford was contracted as a summer's guest doll performer for the Las Vegas shows of The Pussycat Dolls.
 Ford was later featured as the June celebrity on FHMs 2005 pin-up calendar.

 In early 2006, Ford played as one of the four celebrity quarterbacks for the Lingerie Bowl, which was shown during the half-time of Super Bowl XL.
 Later that year, she was featured in a nude pictorial in the March 2006 issue of Playboy.
 Stuff magazine ranked her No. 48 in the 101 Sexiest Online Women supplement later that year.
 In fall 2006, Ford competed on the third season of Dancing with the Stars.
 Ford and her partner, Maksim Chmerkovskiy, were eliminated in the fifth week of competition.
 She talked about her experience with Maxim in its January 2007 issue.

 Ford appeared on an episode of My Celebrity Home on the Style Network, which aired on January 31, 2007 She also hosted the third season of Pants-Off Dance-Off on Fuse TV.
 On August 23, 2007, Ford and her then-husband, NHL hockey player Mike Modano, were featured in an episode of MTV Cribs.

 Ford appeared in the 2009 slasher film Friday the 13th.

 Ford played Becca in the direct-to-video Universal Squadrons, which was first shown at the Comic-Con International Independent Film Festival in 2010.

 Ford appeared in a 2011 episode of The Glades.
 In 2012, she appeared in 4 episodes of the Magic City and an episode of Leverage season five.
 In June 2014, it was announced that she was working on four films: Submerged, Any Day, The Nurse, and Checkmate.

 Ford was also cast in the film Assassin's Fury, but was later dropped.
 In an interview with BZFilm.com, producer Fabio Soldani said that Ford was replaced after five days of shooting and that she was "a nightmare to be around" and "shooting was a really sad place to be for those 5 days".

+She currently runs a home interior design business, WFord Interiors.

 In 2019, Ford appeared on an E!'s reality show Flip It Like Disick.

 Personal life

 Ford and hockey player Mike Modano married in a small, private ceremony on August 25, 2007, in Athens, Texas.
 In August 2012, Ford and Modano announced that they were divorcing.

 In April 2015, Ford married former NFL linebacker Ryan Nece.
-In March 2016, it was announced that the couple was expecting their first child.
+In March 2016, it was announced that the couple were expecting their first child.
 On September 7, 2016, Ford gave birth to a son.